developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/configreference/index.md

 ## Configuration

 ### HideSystemBar
 **Applies only to the Zebra MC18 devices running Android Lollipop and higher or other devices with MX 7.1 and higher and OSX 6.2 and higher**.
 Controls whether the System bar (also known as the Notification bar) is displayed within the Enterprise Browser app.
 Disabled by default (System bar is showing).
+[Which MX/OSX is installed?](http://techdocs.zebra.com/mx/mx-version-on-device/)

 EnterpriseBrowser introduced a new EB config tag i.e. HideSystemBar which controls hiding of system bar inside Enterprise Browser application.
 Default value for HideSystemBar config tag is set to 0 in Enterprise Browser Config.xml file.